 If you want to be a rebel, serve it cold.
 Like straight-out-of-the-refrigerator cold.
 The texture is different, more solid, but the way cold chocolate cake tastes is different than warm.
 Just try it. 😉

 No matter how you serve it, I think you will love it.
+And, if needed, check out my High Altitude Baking Tips if you are baking at a higher altitude.

 Can You Freeze This Chocolate Buttermilk Cake?